Pilgrim Airlines Flight 458: Accident

 The three legs of the flight from LaGuardia to Groton were uneventful.
-At Groton, the flight crew who had flown the first three legs handed off the aircraft to the flight crew for the final Groton-Boston leg, and flight 458 took off from Groton at 1510 Eastern Standard Time.
+At Groton, the flight crew who had flown the first three legs handed off the aircraft to the flight crew for the final Groton-Boston leg, and flight 458 took off from Groton at 3:10 p.m.
+Eastern Standard Time.
 About 15 minutes later, while flying over northwestern Rhode Island, 27-year-old First Officer Lyle Hogg, observing light icing on the windshield, activated the windshield washer/deicer system (Note: This system, which sprayed isopropyl alcohol onto the windshield to clean it and melt ice, was one of two windshield deicing systems available for the DHC-6 at the time, the other option being an electrically-heated windshield; installation of one or the other system was required for DHC-6s to be operated in icing conditions.
 At the time of the accident, fewer than one out of every eleven DHC-6s in the global fleet (70 out of 780) were equipped with the alcohol washer/deicer system; of the remaining 710 DHC-6s, the NTSB report does not mention how many were equipped with the electrically-heated windshield, and how many had neither system installed (and were, thus, not equipped for operation in icing conditions).) twice, to little apparent effect; during the second deicing attempt, Hogg smelled alcohol, which prompted him to stop the deicing.
 (Note: Four of the surviving passengers also noticed an alcohol or chemical smell before the fire broke out.)
 Shortly afterwards, smoke started entering the cockpit around the base of the control column.
 (Note: The DHC-6 has a Y-shaped control column that comes up through a single opening in the cockpit floor (with the pilots' control wheels mounted at the ends of the arms of the Y), rather than (as with most aircraft with dual pilot positions) having two separate control columns in front of the captain's and first officer's seats.)
-36-year-old Captain Thomas Prinster, contacted air traffic control, declared an emergency, and requested and received radar vectors direct to T. F. Green Airport for an emergency landing; the airport's ARFF crews were called up to assist the aircraft upon its arrival.
-The smoke in the cockpit rapidly thickened to the point that the pilots could not see their cockpit instruments or each other and had to open their side windows for visibility and air, and fire broke out in the cockpit and forward cabin as the aircraft descended from its cruising altitude of 4,000 ft, badly burning Prinster, Hogg, and (to a lesser degree) two passengers who attempted unsuccessfully to extinguish the cabin fire; surviving passengers described the fire in the cabin as "roll[ing]" or being like a "flaming river".
-(Note: The aircraft had two fire extinguishers on board, one mounted on the rear bulkhead of the cockpit behind First Officer Hogg's seat and one underneath the rearmost seat on the left side of the passenger cabin, but the cockpit extinguisher was too hot to handle and the cabin extinguisher was not visible when its seat was occupied (and would have been difficult to access even for an occupant who was aware of it).)
+36-year-old Captain Thomas Prinster, contacted air traffic control, declared an emergency, and requested and received radar vectors direct to T. F. Green Airport, which serves Providence, for an emergency landing; the airport's emergency crews were called up to assist the aircraft upon its arrival.

+The smoke in the cockpit rapidly thickened to the point that the pilots could not see their cockpit instruments or each other and had to open their side windows for visibility and air.
+Fire broke out in the cockpit and forward cabin as the aircraft descended from its cruising altitude of 4,000 ft, badly burning Prinster, Hogg, and, to a lesser degree, two passengers who attempted unsuccessfully to extinguish the cabin fire.
+Passengers described the fire in the cabin as "roll[ing]" or being like a "flaming river".
+(Note: The aircraft had two fire extinguishers on board, one mounted on the rear bulkhead of the cockpit behind First Officer Hogg's seat and one underneath the rearmost seat on the left side of the passenger cabin, but the cockpit extinguisher was too hot to handle and the cabin extinguisher was not visible when its seat was occupied, and would have been difficult to access even for an occupant who was aware of it.)
 The heat of the fire melted the flight crew's audio headsets, forcing them to be discarded.

 During the emergency descent, one of the two passengers who attempted to fight the cabin fire, off-duty USAir flight engineer Harry Polychron, used a tennis racket to break cabin windows to try and clear smoke from the passenger cabin.